ghc-proposals/ghc-proposals/proposals/0000-abstract-q.rst

 .. sectnum::
 .. contents::

 Template Haskell is GHC's metaprogramming facility.
-It allows users to write Haskell programs that can manipulate on Haskell syntax trees.
+It allows users to write Haskell programs can manipulate Haskell syntax trees.
 These programs are run at compile-time, and their results are spliced into the syntax tree.
 They can be effectful and run ``IO`` actions or introspect into the compiler state in limited ways.
 These effects are exposed to users through the ``Quote`` and ``Quasi`` typeclasses and the ``Q`` monad.